delta1/learn-angular4/Lesson2/index.md

 - [Services](https://angular.io/guide/architecture#services) - Services provide values, functions or features to your Components and Modules. eg: logging service, database service, http request service
 - [Dependency injection](https://angular.io/guide/architecture#dependency-injection) - Dependency Injection is the process of providing your dependencies to your Angular app modules and components so that they are not hard-coded into your component but can be interchanged more easily or even mocked out for testing purposes.

-## Create Angular app and component with the CLI
+## Create Angular app with the CLI
 - Recap from Lesson1 to create a new app
 - ```ng new my-app```
 - ```cd my-app```